-INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2-RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has selected PricewaterhouseCoopers LLP, an independent registered public accounting firm, to audit the books, records and accounts of the Company for 2014, subject to ratification by stockholders.
+The Audit Committee has selected PricewaterhouseCoopers LLP, an independent registered public accounting firm, to audit the books, records and accounts of the Company for 2019, subject to ratification by stockholders.
 PricewaterhouseCoopers LLP has acted as auditors of the Company since 2002.
+Although ratification of the Audit Committee's selection of PricewaterhouseCoopers as the Company's independent auditors is not required by the Company's By-laws or otherwise, the Board is submitting this proposal to stockholders as a matter of good corporate practice.
+If the selection is not ratified, the Audit Committee will consider whether it is appropriate to select another independent auditor.
+Even if the selection is ratified, the Audit Committee will committee may select a different independent auditor at any time during the year if it determines that this would be in the best interests of the Company and its stockholders.

-Representatives of that firm will be present at the Meeting and will have the opportunity to make a statement if they desire to do so.
-They will also be available to respond to questions.
+Representatives of that firm are expected to be present at the Meeting and will have the opportunity to make a statement if they desire to do so.
+They also are expected to be available to respond to appropriate stockholder questions.

-PricewaterhouseCoopers' charges for 2012 and 2013 were as follows:
+PricewaterhouseCoopers' charges for 2017 and 2018 were as follows:

-2012 2013
+2017 2018

-Audit Fees \$1,845,029 \$1. ,916,170
+Audit Fees \$2 ,275,449 \$2 2,273,341

-Audit-Related Fees \$ 8,520 \$ 37,184
+Audit-Related Fees \$ 207,750 \$ 169,606

 Tax Fees \$ 0 \$ 0

-All Other Fees \$ 0 \$ 0
+All Other Fees \$ 9,000 \$ 9,900

-The 2012 and 2013 Audit-Related Fees were incurred in connection with attest services relating to reviews of financial information for four wholly owned subsidiaries.
-Rule 2-01(c)(7)(i)(C) of Securities and Exchange Commission Regulation S-X (relating to waivers with respect to the requirement that fees be pre-approved) was not applicable to any of the services for 2012 or 2013 described in the above table.
+The 2017 and 2018 Audit-Related Fees were incurred in connection with attest services relating to reviews of financial information for wholly owned subsidiaries of the Company and the adoption of two new accounting standards, effective for the Company on January 1, 2018 and 2019, respectively.
+In addition, in 2018, Audit-Related Fees were incurred in connection with attest services relating to an assessment of existing internal controls in preparation for a SOC 2 report.
+All Other Fees for 2017 include software subscriptions.
+Rule 2-01(c)(7)(i)(C) of SEC Regulation S-X (relating to waivers with respect to the requirement that fees be pre-approved) was not applicable to any of the services for 2017 or 2018 described in the above table.